 - 2.3 This is a very rural area.
 The Parish of Eaton Bishop lies within National Character Area 100 Herefordshire Lowlands4.
 The Parish lies on Devonian sandstone overlain by glacial deposits of till and moraine in places.
 This has given rise to varied soil quality.
-The landscape is gently undulating with remnants of ancient woodland of ash, field maple and oak along with bracken.
-Around Warlow pool, the landscape is notable for kames (mounds of sediment deposited along the front of a melting glacier) and kettle holes (holes or depressions filled with water and formed by blocks of ice separated from a glacier).
+The landscape is gently undulating with steep-sided cornstone hills in the central area with remnants of ancient woodland of ash, field maple and oak along with bracken.
+Woodland is a significant landscape feature, typically on the hill tops and valley sides.
+Around Warlow pool, the landscape is notable for the kames (mounds of sediment deposited along the front of a melting glacier) and kettle holes (holes or depressions filled with water and formed by blocks of ice separated from a glacier).
 The Parish has the following landscape types: - Principal settled farmlands - Wet pasture meadows - Wooded forest. - 2.4 Field boundaries are mainly of hedgerow, many contours of which reflect the diverse local history and are a historic feature in their own right, or as "relic boundaries" (a boundary that no longer exists but still has an effect on the presentday area), and they have a high biodiversity value.
 There are around 30 ancient trees in the Parish providing varied habitats.
 Some are in open fields indicating previous field boundaries now removed.
 There are also some stone walls and stone faced banks. - 2.5 There is a significant number of entire and remnant traditional orchards, some with potential for restoration.
 The many veteran orchard trees of over 30 years support high biodiversity. - 2.6 A network of wooded dingles is found along the River Wye and Cage Brook.
 There are small areas of woodland on Honeymoor and Littlemarsh commons as well as around Upper Wormhill and Lower Eaton.
 Some coppiced small leaved lime and midland hawthorn have historic significance in the Parish.
-The parkland at Lower Eaton also offers an historic landscape. - 2.7 The agricultural landscape varies from intensive arable to dairy including mixed and livestock farms.
-These range from traditional breeds generally on the smaller, unimproved pastures to more intensive herds and flocks of commercial livestock on permanent pasture, short term leys and fodder crops.
-This variety is an important feature of the local landscape. - 2.8 Dark skies are an important asset of the neighbourhood area.
+The parkland at Lower Eaton also offers an historic landscape. - 2.7 Arable farming is intensive.
+There is a mixture of extensively managed and unimproved grassland which is species rich.
+There are herds of Hereford cattle and flocks of Ryeland sheep both of which provide employment and add character to the landscape. - 2.8 Dark skies are an important asset of the neighbourhood area.
 Street lighting at Bentley Drive and Pulley Avenue has been modified to provide more economic lighting with the added benefit of enhancing the experience of dark skies in the Parish.